Optimal Clustering from Noisy Binary Feedback: Information-theoretical limits

-The proof leverages change-of-measure arguments, as those used in the classical multi-armed bandit problem \cite{lai1985asymptotically} or the Stochastic Block Model \cite{yun2016optimal}.
+\begin{proof}[Proof of Theorem~\ref{thm:lower-random}] The proof leverages change-of-measure arguments, as those used in the classical multi-armed bandit problem \cite{lai1985asymptotically} or the Stochastic Block Model \cite{yun2016optimal}.
 Here the proof is however complicated by the fact that we wish a lower bound on the error rate for clustering each item.

 Let $\pi$ denote a uniformly good algorithm with uniform selection strategy, and let $\set{M}\in \Omega$ be a model satisfying Assumptions (A1) and (A2).
 In our change-of-measure, we denote by $\set{M}$ the original model and by $\set{N}$ a perturbed model.
 Fix $i \in \set{I}$, where $\sigma(i) = k$.
 Let $k' \in [K], h' \in[(h_*+1) /2, 1]$ denote the minimizers for the optimization problem leading to $\set{D}_{\set{M}}^U(i)$, i.e.,